 New controllers will allow information to be transferred a little faster between our computers and storage, even without the need to rely on theThunderbolt 3

-After the initial announcement a few months ago,USBIn accordance with IFRS,USB The newest one has been officially released - a step that brings us a little closer to the day when we can enjoy file transfer speeds of over 2 gigabytes per second in almost every product and everywhere.
+After the initial announcement a few months ago,USBIn accordance with IFRS,USB The newest one is officially released - a move that brings us a little closer to the day when we can enjoy file transfer speeds of over 2 gigabytes per second for almost every product and everywhere.

 The new device provides backward support forUSB 3.1 andUSB 3.0, which is already with us, with a pair of pins that have been reserved so far, enabling the doubling of data transfer rates up to 20 gigabits per second (in type-C configuration of course) instead of up to 10 gigabits per second -USB 3.1.
 Support for the capability will require PLCs supporting both devices, which will be connected together, but should be made possible by existing cables already in store,USB 3.1 - So there's some encouraging news here, at least to some extent.

 CONTROLLERS USB 3.2 is expected to arrive over the next year, when there will no doubt be quite a long process until this capability becomes something we basically expect in any hardware product we purchase - but the very launch may give a boost to the standard.USB 3.1 has not yet become a mandatory item in any product on the market, which will finally take the place of the -USB 3.0 (with transfer speeds up to 5 gigabits per second).

-At the same time, we will be in a position to make sure that 2018 will be the year of the breakthrough in technology,Thunderbolt 3, which is now available at no cost to the various PLC makers - after all, personal computers where each connection and external connection can provide transfer speeds between 20 and 40 gigabits per second is something that sounds like a dream come true.
+At the same time, we will be in a position to make sure that 2018 will be the year of the breakthrough in technology,Thunderbolt 3, now available at no cost to various controller makers - after all, personal computers where every connection and external connection can provide transfer speeds between 20 and 40 gigabits per second is something that sounds like a dream come true to us.